PORTAL SOLO BLOGGER

 Locke wants to return to college but she is too old to benefit from the free creche.
 "We don't want to split up because children whose parents stay together do better at school and we want to give him the stability.
 Neither of us wants to live on benefits."

 Anda baru saja membaca artikel yang berkategori Money dengan judul Save the Children launches campaign to help UK families in poverty.
-Anda bisa bookmark halaman ini dengan URL http://portalsolo.blogspot.com/2012/07/save-children-launches-campaign-to-help.html.
+Anda bisa bookmark halaman ini dengan URL https://portalsolo.blogspot.com/2012/07/save-children-launches-campaign-to-help.html.
 Terima kasih!

 Ditulis oleh: Unknown - Sunday, July 1, 2012